Urko Pardo

-Urko Rafael Pardo Goas (Ούρκο Ράφαελ Πάρντο Γκόας; born 28 January 1983) is a former Spanish professional footballer of Basque origin who represented the Cyprus national team.
-He played as a goalkeeper.
+Urko Rafael Pardo Goas (Ούρκο Ράφαελ Πάρντο Γκόας; born 28 January 1983) is a former professional footballer who played as a goalkeeper.

 Formed at Barcelona, he spent most of his career in the Cypriot First Division, mainly with APOEL with which he won eight titles including five league championships.
 He also competed professionally in Greece and Romania.

 After being awarded citizenship, Pardo represented the Cyprus national team.

 Club career

 Barcelona

 Born in Brussels to a Basque father and a Galician mother, Pardo began his football career with R.S.C.
 Anderlecht, finishing his formation with FC Barcelona but never making it past its B-side.
 He split the 2005–06 season – always on loan – between FC Cartagena and CE Sabadell FC with both teams in the third division, suffering relegation with the latter.

 Rapid București / Greece

-In the summer of 2007, released by Barcelona, Pardo signed with Greece's Iraklis Thessaloniki FC, moving the following year to FC Rapid București in Romania but appearing rarely in his first season.
+In the summer of 2007, released by Barcelona, Pardo signed with Greece's Iraklis, moving the following year to FC Rapid București in Romania but appearing rarely in his first season.

-In 2009–10, another loan ensued as Pardo moved to Olympiacos F.C. also in Greece, playing just three Superleague games in his first year.
+In 2009–10, another loan ensued as Pardo moved to Olympiacos F.C. also in Greece, playing just three Super League games in his first year.
 The move was extended by Rapid for the following season, and he appeared more regularly (Olympiacos were seeking a replacement for the legendary Antonios Nikopolidis (40), who was set to retire in June 2011, and said the Spaniard would be a very good choice for succeeding him), being the most used player in his position.